LotusLotus

 Kāśyapa said to the Buddha, "I am the eldest son born from the mouth of the World-Honored One."

-"Furthermore, Kāśyapa, for example, the king Prasenajit and other kings are enemies, and they battle against one another.
-During those times, his warriors in the four kinds of armed forces—elephants, cavalry, chariots, and infantry—upon hearing the sound of the great drum, have no fear, and they hold firm their armor and weapons.
+“Furthermore, Kāśyapa, for example, King Prasenajit and other kings are enemies, and they battle against one another.
+During those times, his warriors in the four types of armed forces—elephants, cavalry, chariots, and infantry—upon hearing the sound of the great drum, have no fear, and they hold firm their armor and weapons.
 The king, out of kindness, regularly bestows on them good food.
-During a war, they are in addition given jewels and even cities.
-If they have overcome the enemy, they are each crowned with a white silk scarf, decorated as kings.
-If, among my voice-hearer bhikṣus and bhikṣuṇīs as well as upāsakas and upāsikās, there are those who learn their precepts according to the Prātimokṣa and steadfastly observe the rules of conduct, the Tathāgata will give them the peace and joy of human or celestial life.
-If there are those who have earned great merit by subduing the four māras, the Tathāgata will crown their heads with the white silk scarf of liberation, composed of the Four Noble Truths.
-If there are those who, with enhanced faith and understanding, seek the Buddha store, the true self, the eternally abiding dharma body, the Tathāgata will pour the water of the overall wisdom-knowledge on their heads and crown them with the white silk scarf of the Mahāyāna.
-Mahākāśyapa, I now likewise crown your head with the white silk scarf of the Mahāyāna.
-You should protect and uphold this sūtra at the places where innumerable future Buddhas will be.
-Kāśyapa, know that, after my parinirvāṇa, you are capable of protecting and upholding such sūtras."
+During a war they are in addition given jewels and even cities.
+If they have defeated the enemy, they are each crowned with a white silk scarf, decorated as kings.
+If, among my voice-hearer bhikṣus and bhikṣuṇīs as well as upāsakas and upāsikās, there are those who learn the Prātimokṣa precepts and become accomplished in observing these rules of conduct, the Tathāgata will give them the peace and joy of human or celestial life.
+If there are those who have achieved great merit by subduing the four māras, the Tathāgata will crown their heads with the white silk scarf of liberation, made of the Four Noble Truths.
+If there are those who, with enhanced faith and understanding, seek the Buddha store, the true self, and the eternally abiding dharma body, the Tathāgata will pour the water of sarvajña [overall wisdom-knowledge] on their heads and crown them with the white silk scarf of the Mahāyāna.
+Mahākāśyapa, in the same way I now crown your head with the white silk scarf of the Mahāyāna.
+You should protect and uphold this sūtra in the places where innumerable future Buddhas will be.
+Kāśyapa, know that, after my parinirvāṇa, you are capable of protecting and upholding this sūtra.”

 Kāśyapa said to the Buddha, "It will be as You instruct."